dotnet/infer/README.md

 #### Run unit tests

+Unit tests are written using the [XUnit](https://xunit.github.io/) framework.
 In order to run unit tests, build the test project and execute one of the following commands:
 ```bash
 dotnet ~/.nuget/packages/xunit.runner.console/2.3.1/tools/netcoreapp2.1/xunit.console.dll <path to netcoreapp2.1 assembly with tests> <filter>